 The comprehensive examination must be taken not later than three calendar years after acceptance into the program.
 In case of failure, the examination may be attempted once more after a period of time determined by the examining board.

-- Earned at least four semesters of residence credit,
+- earned at least four semesters of residence credit,

 - passed the language requirement,

-- the comprehensive examination.
+- passed the comprehensive examination.

 The student must be registered at the University for the fall and spring semesters each year between the passing of the comprehensive examination and the completion of the thesis defense.
 After passing their comprehensive exams, doctoral students are not allowed to go on the Time Off Program.